An Uncommon Family

 Peter Sunderland’s father, William, brought his family to Ohio with the opening of the Northwest Territory in 1795 when Peter was 18 years old.
 William arranged to purchase the southern half of Section 20 in Washington Township.
 However, because of the Symmes Land Purchase fiasco, where settlers had to buy their land twice, he was forced to release the southeast quarter to his older son Richard.
 Peter, his second son, assumed responsibility for another settler’s land on the southeast quarter of Section 26 which sat next to his father’s.
 Section 26 and 20 sit east of Far Hills Ave. and north of Alex-Bell Rd. where Cross Pointe Shopping Center and RETS Tech Center are now located.

 Peter lived, worked and contributed to the growth and development of the community.
-He married Nancy Robbins, daughter of Centerville’s co-founder Benjamin Robbins, in 1800 in the first wedding ceremony performed in Washington Township.
+He married Nancy Robbins, daughter of Centerville’s co-founder Benjamin Robbins, on October 15, 1799 in the first wedding ceremony performed in Washington Township.
 They had eleven children.